elegant-scipy/elegant-scipy/markdown/preface.markdown

 If you want others to use your code, one of the best ways to achieve this is to make it free.
 If you use closed source software, but it doesn't do exactly what you want to achieve, you're out of luck.
 You can email the developer and ask them to add a new feature (this often doesn't work!), or write new software yourself.
-If the code is open source, (using the skills you learn from this book) you can easily add or modify its functionality.
+If the code is open source, you can easily add or modify its functionality using the skills you learn from this book.

 Similarly, if you find a bug in a piece of software, having access to the source code can make things a lot easier for both the user and the developer.
 Even if you don't quite understand the code, you can usually get a lot further along in diagnosing the problem, and help the developer with fixing it.